International Flavors & Fragrances Inc (IFF): A Deep Dive into I

 Company Snapshot: International Flavors & Fragrances Inc

-International Flavors & Fragrances Inc, with a market cap of $17.96 billion, is the largest specialty ingredients producer globally.
+International Flavors & Fragrances Inc, with a market cap of $18.27 billion, is the largest specialty ingredients producer globally.
 The company, which reported sales of $11.86 billion, sells ingredients for the food, beverage, health, household goods, personal care, and pharmaceutical industries.
-With an operating margin of 5.94%, the company makes proprietary formulations, partnering with customers to deliver custom solutions.
-The nourish segment, generating roughly half of the revenue, is a leading flavor producer and also sells texturants, plant-based proteins, and other ingredients.
-The health and biosciences business, generating around one fourth of revenue, is a global leader in probiotics and enzymes.
+It makes proprietary formulations, partnering with customers to deliver custom solutions.
+The nourish segment, which generates roughly half of revenue, is a leading flavor producer and also sells texturants, plant-based proteins, and other ingredients.
+The health and biosciences business, which generates around one fourth of revenue, is a global leader in probiotics and enzymes.
 IFF is also one of the leading fragrance producers in the world.
 The firm also sells pharmaceutical ingredients such as excipients and time-release polymers.

 Financial Strength Analysis

 International Flavors & Fragrances Inc's financial strength indicators present some concerning insights about the company's balance sheet health.
-The company's interest coverage ratio of 1.7 positions it worse than 89.71% of 1157 companies in the Chemicals industry.
+The company's interest coverage ratio of 1.7 positions it worse than 89.82% of 1179 companies in the Chemicals industry.
 This ratio highlights potential challenges the company might face when handling its interest expenses on outstanding debt.
-The company's Altman Z-Score is just 0.94, which is below the distress zone of 1.81.
+The company's Altman Z-Scoreis just 0.92, which is below the distress zone of 1.81.
 This suggests that the company may face financial distress over the next few years.
 Additionally, the company's low cash-to-debt ratio at 0.06 indicates a struggle in handling existing debt levels.

 Growth Prospects